-No overdraft charges for TSB customers in April after IT chaos
+TSB drafts in tech giant IBM to help resolve IT crisis and customers to avoid April overdraft charges

 -

-TSB customers will not have to pay overdraft charges in April following problems with its internet banking service, the bank’s chief executive has said.
+Crisis hit bank TBS has drafted in experts from tech giant IBM to help deal with the IT meltdown affecting many online banking customers.

-Paul Pester said he was “putting things right” after the bank’s internet service was still only working at around 50% capacity for customers.
+The team of "global experts" will work with bank chief executive Paul Pester across the UK, as he begins “putting things right” after the bank’s internet service was still only working at around 50% capacity for customers.

+Mr Pester has agreed with TSB's parent bank, Sabadell, which had been providing its IT platform, that he will take direct control of the platform.

+He also announced that TSB customers will not have to pay overdraft charges in April following the crisis.

 The bank boss said what happened was “not good enough”, but refused to say whether he would give up his bonus.

+Mr Pester told ITV News: "I have IBM's best experts worldwide, I spoke to the head of IBM's banking devision and he has given me his personal assurances to provide whatever contact we need."

-Mr Pester told BBC Radio 4’s Today programme: “Many customers may have used their overdraft in April more than they were expected to.
+Earlier he said that because of the IT failure many customers have been forced to use their "overdraft in April more than they were expected to."

-“They may not have been able to see their account or manage their account, so today we are announcing that there will be no overdraft fees or any overdraft charges for any of our customers through April.”
+“They may not have been able to see their account or manage their account, so today we are announcing that there will be no overdraft fees or any overdraft charges for any of our customers through April,” he said.

-Mr Pester said he had agreed with TSB’s parent bank, Sabadell, which had been providing its IT platform, that he would take direct control of the platform.

-“I have drafted in a team of global experts from IBM.
-That team of global experts will start working in Bristol, they will start working in London, they will start working across the UK.
-They will be reporting to me.
-I will take control of the platform until we get this fixed,” he said.

 Mr Pester refused to say whether he would give up his bonus, saying: “It is not my decision.
 It is a decision of the board.”